 The category was popularized, he points out, in the post-Prohibition era by the Myers’s corporation, when color was added to impart a perception of age and richness of flavor.
 The spirit was marketed as a good base for punch recipes (it’s pretty great in a Hurricane).

-Today, it’s represented by pot-still bottles like Hamilton Jamaica black rum and blended ones like Coruba original blend, Gosling’s Black Seal, Lemon Hart Original 1804 and Skipper Finest Old Demerara.
+Today, the category is represented by pot-still bottles like Hamilton Jamaica black rum and blended ones like Coruba original blend, Gosling’s Black Seal, Lemon Hart Original 1804 and Skipper Finest Old Demerara.

-But it all depends on who you ask, believes Gary Nelthropp, the master distiller for Cruzan, which also produces a black strap rum.
-“For us, our Cruzan black strap rum is most like the classic navy rums of the U.S. Virgin Islands,” he says.
-“Compared to our traditional aged light and dark rums, black strap has a richer, darker and more aromatic flavor profile and is medium- to full-bodied in its mouthfeel.”
-A five-column distillation process removes impurities and makes it smooth with flavors of robust licorice and molasses.
-Bartenders reach for it most often as a finishing element or float in Tiki tipples and punches made with lime, pineapple, guava, orange or other juices.
+But it all depends on who you ask, believes Gary Nelthropp, the master distiller for Cruzan, which also produces a blackstrap rum.
+“For us, our Cruzan Black Strap rum is most like the classic navy rums of the U.S. Virgin Islands,” he says.
+“Compared to our traditional aged light and dark rums, Black Strap has a richer, darker and more aromatic flavor profile and is medium- to full-bodied in its mouthfeel.”
+A five-column distillation process removes impurities and makes it smooth, with flavors of robust licorice and molasses.
+Bartenders reach for it most often as a finishing element or float in Tiki drinks and punches made with lime, pineapple, guava, orange or other juices.

 For some in the industry, black rum can be a hard sell.
 Jeff “Beachbum” Berry, for instance, isn’t so flattering in his description and positions black rum in direct contrast to what he says is the honorable centuries-old history of dark rum.